bwbeach/blocks4/PROJECT_CONTEXT.md

 ## Technical Stack

-This application is an interactive web page built with HTML, CSS, jQuery, and Playwright.
+This application is an interactive web page built with HTML, CSS, Javascript, jQuery, and Playwright.
+The Javascript is organized using modules.

 ## Architecture & Design Decisions